 - A guy can be a gung-ho action hero with an eye for adventure and a blindness to possible risk, but a girl is never like this.

 - A girl can be a selfless caregiver who listens to your problems and warms your spirit with her genuine optimism, but a guy is never like this.

-So, of course, if you're going to try for gender subversions, those six are a great place to start.
+If you're going to defy gender stereotypes, those six are a great place to start.

 - Twilight Sparkle is The Librarian.

 - Fluttershy is The Nurturer.